Realty Income's (O) CEO Sumit Roy on Q3 2020 Results - Earnings Call Transcript

 Thanks, Andrew.
 Welcome, everyone.
 As we remain in a remote work environment to promote the safety of our employees and community, I continue to be impressed by the resiliency and talent of our team to drive our business forward through the current pandemic.
 I also remain appreciative of the support and resiliency of our clients and partners, who continue to perform under difficult circumstances.

-On the personnel front, we were excited to announce that Christie Kelly, has been appointed Chief Financial Officer and Treasurer.
+On the personnel front, we were excited to announce that Christie Kelly has been appointed Chief Financial Officer and Treasurer.
 And we look forward to Christie joining us in January.
 Christie's depth and breadth of experience with leading real estate companies will be immediately additive to our team.

 Over the last year she has been a valuable member of our Board of Directors and the Board's Audit Committee, which will further promote a smooth transition.
 I look forward to partnering with Christie to continue advancing Realty Income's strategy and objectives.